Information for Prisons, Secure Hospitals and Approved Premises

 The Prison Phoenix Trust was established in 1988 to encourage prisoners to practise yoga and meditation, based on silence and the breath.

-In over half the prisons in the UK and Ireland, yoga and meditation classes are part of the prison regime.
+In over a third of UK and Irish prisons, yoga and meditation classes are part of the prison regime.
 The classes help inmates to reduce aggression and drug use, and develop self-discipline, a stronger will, better mental health, improved self-confidence and a greater sense of responsibility.
 Some prisons have classes for staff too.
 We also work in secure hospitals and approved premises.

 Prisoners can order free books from us and practise on their own in their cells.

 We also encourage them in their efforts with personal correspondence and a quarterly newsletter, written partly by the inmates themselves.
 Newsletters are sent to every institution in the UK and Ireland.

 Within the Prison Service the Trust has strong links at all levels.